 Middle Canyon - Continuous class 2-3 and a 1 km section of class 4 (more class 4 at high water)

-Lower Canyon - 3 km of continuous class 4 followed by class 2-3 rapids and a class 1-2 float into Golden
+Lower Canyon - 4 km of continuous class 4 followed by class 2-3 rapids and a class 1-2 float into Golden

 If you are planning to come midweek, it’s usually fine to book a few days prior to your selected trip date.
-However it is best to book as soon as you know the date you can come to guarantee we have spots available - this is especially true in July and August.
+It is however best to book as soon as you know your preferred date so we can guarantee we still have spots available - this is especially true in July and August.

 Weekends are the busiest time and tend to book up quickly.
 If you are planning to book a trip on the weekend, or have a large group, we recommend booking as soon as you have your plans confirmed.

-If you have questions or need help planning your trip, the Glacier team is here to help.
-Feel free to call the office at 1 877 344 7283 or send us an email, we are always happy to answer your questions and help plan your rafting trip with us.
+If you have other questions or need help planning your trip, the Glacier team is here to help.
+Feel free to call the office at 1 877 344 7283 or send us an email to email@example.com.
+We are always happy to answer your questions and help plan your rafting adventure.

-Check out our Contact page to get in touch.
-We look forward to greeting new and old friends this upcoming season!
+You can check out our contact page to get in touch and we look forward to greeting new and old friends this upcoming season!

 Cheers from all of us here at Glacier